What is Overthinking | How to Cope with Overthinking?

 What is Overthinking?

-Overthinking, often described as excessive or repetitive analysis of situations or thoughts, can lead to mental fatigue and emotional stress.
+Overthinking, which can be translated into Turkish as “aşırı düşünme” or “fazla düşünme,” is a concept where a person excessively analyzes a situation, event, or thought.
 This mental state can negatively affect a person’s brain function, often leading to stress, anxiety, and worry.
 Overthinking may push a person into a constant search for solutions but usually leaves them stuck in a vicious cycle without reaching a conclusion.

 This situation can be challenging both in daily life and when making important decisions.
 The question “What is overthinking?” can have deep effects on human psychology.
 In this article, we will examine overthinking from various angles, including its symptoms, causes, harms, and ways to cope with it.